Christmas brings spike in customer abuse

 Abuse rife in air travel sector

-From March to September, the Australian Federal Police were called to 473 incidents at Melbourne Airport alone, including 30 cases of offensive behaviour or intoxication, 195 cases of public disturbance and 18 incidents relating to assault as travellers let loose over travel mishaps such as missed flights, delays and lost baggage.
+From March to September, the Australian Federal Police was called to 473 incidents at Melbourne Airport alone, including 30 cases of offensive behaviour or intoxication, 195 cases of public disturbance, and 18 incidents relating to assault as travellers let loose over travel mishaps such as missed flights, delays and lost baggage.

 This time last year, Andrea Quinn, AFP Acting Assistant Commissioner Specialist Protective Command, said the festive season was the ideal time to revive security measures as more people travelled.